PLSE-Lab/mysql-query-construction-analysis/README.md

 Note
 ----

-We are in the process (as of June 20, 2017) of adding information here as well as adding a VirtualBox VM with running software.
-We are also going to provide a link to a video.
-This should be posted by the end of this week.
+We are still adding instructions for running the analysis on your own machine, but please look below for a link to a [VirtualBox][vbox] virtual machine with the software running as well as a video to walk through how to use it.

 Introduction
 ------------